Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Photometric-Dynamical Model

 where $\Delta F^{\rm LC}_i$ is the $i$th photometric data residual, $\sigma_{\rm LC}$ is the width parameter describing the photometric noise of the long cadence data, $\Delta V_j$ is the $j$th radial velocity residual, $\sigma_j$ is the uncertainty in the $j$th radial velocity measurement and $\sigma_{RV}$ is the stellar jitter term added in quadrature with the $\sigma_j$.
 The final product in the second line of the above equation enforces a Gaussian prior on the contamination of $F_X/F_{Aa} = 0.12\pm0.02$, appropriate given the discussion in Section \ref{sec:contamination}.

-We first performed a fit to the combined eclipse and planetary transit data (hereafter the `joint solution') and determined credible intervals in the above parameters using a Differential Evolution Markov Chain Monte Carlo algorithm (DE-MCMC; ted Braak 2008).
-In detail, we generated a population of 100 Markov chains in an overdispersed region covering the final posterior and evolved through 19,000 generations until the chains showed adequate convergence according to the standard metrics.
+The best-fitting model was obtained by maximizing the likelihood ${\cal L}(\vec{p})$ for each of the 24 parameters.
+We first performed a fit to the combined eclipse and planetary transit data (hereafter referred to as the `joint solution') and determined credible intervals in the above parameters using a Differential Evolution Markov Chain Monte Carlo algorithm (DE-MCMC; ted Braak 2008).
+We generated a population of 100 Markov chains in an overdispersed region covering the final posterior and evolved through 19,000 generations until the chains showed adequate convergence according to the standard metrics.
 These chains were concatenated after removing a portion of `burn-in.'
-Results from this analysis, in the form of medians and $68\%$ credible intervals, are reported in the first data column of Table~\ref{tab:Parameters}.
+Results from this analysis are listed in the first data column of Table~\ref{tab:Parameters} with additional derived physical and orbital parameters reported in the first column of Table~\ref{tab:DerivedParameters} The values reported for each fit parameter are the median of the posterior distribution and the $68\%$ confidence level.
+To examine the degeneracy of the fit solution, we provide a correlation plot in Figure \ref{fig:correlation} comparing each of the fit parameters.
+We find only weak nonlinear correlations exist between the fit parameters.